Cincinnati Bearcats: The Bearcat

-The Bearcat became the UC mascot on October 31, 1914, in a football game against the UK Wildcats.
-The key players in the birth of the Bearcat were a star UC player named Baehr, a creative cheerleader, and a talented cartoonist.
-During the second half of that hard-fought football game, UC cheerleader Norman "Pat" Lyon, building on the efforts of fullback Leonard K. "Teddy" Baehr, created the chant: "They may be Wildcats, but we have a Baehr-cat on our side."
+The origins of the Bearcat begin on October 31, 1914, during a football game between Cincinnati and the University of Kentucky Wildcats.
+During the second half of the football game, UC cheerleader Norman "Pat" Lyon created the chant: "They may be Wildcats, but we have a Baehr-cat on our side," a pun on the name of fullback Leonard K. "Teddy" Baehr.

-The crowd took up the cry: "Come on, Baehr-cat!"
-Cincinnati prevailed, 14–7, and the victory was memorialized in a cartoon published on the front page of the student newspaper, the weekly University News, on November 3.
-The cartoon, by John "Paddy" Reece, depicted a bedraggled Kentucky Wildcat being chased by a creature labeled "Cincinnati Bear Cat".
+The crowd took up the cry, and Cincinnati prevailed, 14–7.
+The victory was memorialized in a cartoon published on the front page of the student newspaper, the weekly University News, on November 3.
+The cartoon, by John "Paddy" Reece, depicted a bedraggled Kentucky Wildcat being chased by a creature labeled "Cincinnati Bear Cat."
+The bear cat term was already popularized in contemporary media through the Stutz Bearcat car and songs from Tin Pan Alley.

-The name stuck, but not immediately.
 Following Teddy Baehr's graduation in 1916, the name dropped out of use, at least in print, for a few years.
 On November 15, 1919, Cincinnati played at Tennessee.
-The Cincinnati Enquirer writer Jack Ryder's dispatch on the game was the first time that the major media called UC's teams "Bearcats."
+The Cincinnati Enquirer writer Jack Ryder's game article was the first time that the major media referred to UC's teams as the "Bearcats."
 From then on, the university's teams were regularly called Bearcats.
+The school would officially begin using the Bearcat as a logo in 1922, although their initial depiction bore a stronger resemblance to a grizzly bear than the binturong, the animal known as a bearcat in America.

 In 2008 the Cincinnati Zoo adopted a three-month-old binturong or "bearcat".
 The zoo had a public naming contest where they decided on the name "Lucy."
 Lucy was a prominent figure at the University of Cincinnati often to be found on Sheakley Lawn before home football games.
-On August 30, 2019, it was announced that "Lucy", the Cincinnati Zoo's binturong (Bearcat) would be retiring from her duties as Mascot.
+On August 30, 2019, it was announced that Lucy would be retiring from her duties as mascot; she later died in 2021.